JarneRenders/Cycle-Permutation-Graphs/README.md

 All options can be found by executing `./genPermutationGraphs -h`.

-Usage: `./genPermutationGraphs [-hv] [-ng#] n [res/mod]`
+Usage: `./genPermutationGraphs [-hv] [-nopsSg#] n [res/mod]`

 Generate all pairwise non-isomorphic cycle permutation graphs of a given order n.
-With -n only non-hamiltonian cycle permutation graphs are generated.
-With -n# only cycle permutation graphs of girth at least # are generated.
+Allows to restrict to graphs with a given lower bound on the girth, non-hamiltonian graphs and permutation snarks generated.
 Generated graphs are sent to stdout in graph6 format.
 For more information on the format, see <http://users.cecs.anu.edu.au/~bdm/data/formats.txt>.

 The `res/mod` argument, should always appear after the specified order `n`.
 Otherwise, the order in which the arguments appear does not matter.
 Be careful not to put an argument immediately after one with an option.
 E.g. -g#n will not recognize the -n argument.

+Without optional arguments, the program will output cycle permutation graphs of order n using the canonical construction path method to generate them.
+The same result can be obtained by adding -o, but in this case the faster orderly generation approach will be used for the generation.

 Mandatory arguments to long options are mandatory for short options too.
 ```
     -h, --help             print help message
     -g, --girth=#          only generate cycle permutation graphs of girth at
                             least #
-    -p, --permutations     use a different generation method; this method WILL
-                            print out isomorphic copies, but is faster
     -n, --non-hamiltonian  only generate non-hamiltonian cycle permutation
                             graphs
+    -o, --strong-orderly-generation
+                           uses the strong orderly generation approach, which
+                            is faster than the canonical construction path method
+                            and outputs no isomorphic copies; slightly slower
+                            than using only -p, which does output isomorphic
+                            copies
+    -p, --permutations     uses the weak orderly generation approach; this
+                            method WILL print out isomorphic copies unless
+                            paired with -o, but is faster
+    -s, --snark-heuristic  can only be used with -p or -o; uses a heuristic
+                            to remove non-permutation snarks from the output;
+                            using -ps and filtering the output afterwards is the
+                            fastest way to obtain all permutation snarks
+    -S, --snark            can only be used with -p or -o; removes all
+                            non-permutation snarks from the output, but is slower
+                            than only using -s
     -v, --verbose          print out extra statistics
     res/mod                split the generation in mod (not necessarily
                             equally large) parts.
 Here part res will be